-It is nevertheless curious that the central values are identical for $n_c=2,3,4$.
+It is nevertheless curious that the central values are almost identical for $n_c=2,3,4$.
 This is most likely a numerical coincidence, but more speculatively one could conjecture that these CFTs are all indistinguishable at the level of local operators.\footnote{These theories are anyhow expected to be different at the level of line operators, since they have different discrete one-form global symmetries, independently of the global structure of the gauge group.}

 The existence of a UV fixed point can also be analyzed in the Veneziano limit, $n_f,n_c\rightarrow \infty$, $a\rightarrow 0$, with $x=n_f/n_c$ and $\lambda_V=an_c$ held fixed.
-We omit the details of this analysis and report only the main conclusion, which is the evidence of a fixed point in the range $0\leq x \leq 2$.
+We omit the details of this analysis and report only the main conclusion, which is the evidence of a fixed point in the range {$0\leq x \leq 2.6$}.
 Large values for $\gamma^*$ and $\gamma_g^*$ are also found in this case, suggesting the presence of strongly coupled CFTs.
 The unitarity bound is well satisfied in the whole interval.